Celarity Blog • Updated Apr 21, 2023

 Build Your Case: Increasing Headcount on Your Team

-How can you justify an increase in staff?
+How can you justify and build a business case for additional staff?
 This question is easily one of the most frustrating things for hiring managers.
 You feel your team is understaffed and overworked.
 Even worse, you’re starting to worry about employee morale and the quality of work being pushed out the door.

 So, what are some of the reasons it’s so hard to advocate for more staff?
 And more importantly, how can you overcome the common objections raised by the decision-makers when it comes to hiring more employees?